wearecodets/hw1-mozhdeh-ahmadi/.github/pull_request_template.md

-## Code Review
+🚨 REMEMBER

-Together, we will review the work you have done so far.
-Please include these information when submitting a code review PR:
+1️⃣ We will review together the work you have done so far.

+2️⃣ Add my name in the Reviewers section in the right sidebar 👉👉👉

+3️⃣ Answer these reflection questions before each PR:

-  * What was most challenging about this homework so far?
+  * What was most challenging about the homework so far?

   * How did you solve it?

-## Requesting Instructor Review

-Remember to ask for a review by adding your instructor's name under the Reviewers section in the right sidebar 👉👉👉